 Our bodies aren’t machines that can be worked 24/7.
-Even machines get overheated and needs to turn off.
-We want our bodies to be the best they could but constantly working on them could lead to injury and even not get those results you mostly desire.
+Even machines get overheated and need to turn off.
+We want our bodies to be the best they could but constantly working on them could lead to injury and even not get those results you most desire.
 This is where rest days come into play.
-I remember the days where I had worked out everyday without resting for probably a good month.
+I remember the days where I had worked out every day without resting for probably a good month.
 I was constantly burnt out, weak, both physically and mentally, and didn’t get the results I had hoped for.
 Now I’ve have learnt my lesson.
 Overtraining is never a good thing and it was hell to be honest.

 Here are the main reasons why rest days are valuable.

 Injury is the last thing anyone wants.
 During a workout, your muscles will tear and you will need to rest in order for them to repair themselves so they’re ready for the next session.
 They need to get rid of the build-up of lactic acid and recover so they can grow and become stronger.